Dave Pelz: Dave Pelz Golf

-Following the collapse of Preceptor Golf, Pelz has continued to focus on golf research and tuition, while also undertaking more writing and broadcasting to bring his theories to a wider audience.
+Following the collapse of Preceptor Golf, Pelz continued to focus on golf research and tuition, while also undertaking more writing and broadcasting to bring his theories to a wider audience.

 While teaching at the "Short Game School" in Austin, Texas, Pelz felt his theories to be partially vindicated when one of his pupils, an amateur from Midland-Odessa, defeated Ben Crenshaw in the Texas State Putting Championship.
 In 1996 Pelz staged his first World Putting Championship at Walt Disney World in Orlando, Florida, with 17,000 participants competing for a $250,000 top prize.
 The winner was PGA Tour player Len Mattiace.

 Having started writing for Golf Magazine in 1983, from 1995 to 2005 Pelz wrote and appeared in thirteen half-hour shows per year on the Golf Channel.
-He also appears on their Live from the Majors telecasts, and continues to contribute monthly instructional articles in GOLF Magazine.
+He also appears on their Live from the Majors telecasts, and continues to contribute monthly instructional articles in Golf Magazine.

 Pelz's Short Game Bible was a New York Times national best-seller in 1999.
-He has since published Dave Pelz's 10 Minutes a Day to Better Putting, Putt Like the Pros, and Dave Pelz's Putting Bible.
-Pelz also has produced four videos, “Dave Pelz's 10 Minutes a Day to Better Putting”, “Fundamentals of Wedge Play”, “Developing Great Touch”, and “The Amazing Truth About Putting.”
+He later published Dave Pelz's 10 Minutes a Day to Better Putting, Putt Like the Pros, and Dave Pelz's Putting Bible.
+Pelz also produced four videos, “Dave Pelz's 10 Minutes a Day to Better Putting”, “Fundamentals of Wedge Play”, “Developing Great Touch”, and “The Amazing Truth About Putting.”

-Pelz's research has resulted in patented product developments, many of which are now licensed to major manufacturers.
+Pelz's research resulted in patented product developments, many of which are now licensed to major manufacturers.
 The patented two- and three-ball putters were licensed to Callaway Golf, becoming the Odyssey Golf Two-Ball putter.
 Pelz offers two wedge lines, each with aggressive groove designs.

-In 2004, while filming a TV segment for the Golf Channel during PGA Championship week at Whistling Straits in Kohler, Wisconsin, Pelz holed a 206-foot putt.
+In 2004, while filming a television segment for the Golf Channel during PGA Championship week at Whistling Straits in Kohler, Wisconsin, Pelz holed a 206-foot putt.
 A check with Ripley's determines putt is “longest golf putt ever holed on TV.”